aaronbloomfield/pdr/uva/frivolous-regrades.md

 Policy
 ------

 The goal is for the number of good regrades to *exceed* the number of frivolous regrades.
-Any difference where there are more frivolous regrades than good regrades will result in a penalty of 1 point (NOT percentage point!) per extra frivolous regrades.
-However, all students will have a grace of one frivolous regrade.
-So the total penalty will be *f*-*g*-1 (if that number is zero or negative, then there is no penalty).
+Any difference where there are more frivolous regrades than good regrades will result in a penalty of 1 point (NOT percentage point!) per extra frivolous regrades.  ~~However, all students will have a grace of one frivolous regrade.~~  Starting with exam 2 in fall of 2018, due to abuse of this policy, there is NO GRACE REGRADE provided.
+So the total penalty will be *f*-*g* (if that number is zero or negative, then there is no penalty).

-For example, if you requested points back on 6 questions, 2 of which yielded points back and 4 of which didn't, then *q*=6, *g*=2, and *f*=4; the penalty would be one point (*f*-*g*-1 = 4-2-1 = 1).
+For example, if you requested points back on 6 questions, 2 of which yielded points back and 4 of which didn't, then *q*=6, *g*=2, and *f*=4; the penalty would be two points (*f*-*g* = 4-2 = 2).

-However, the 1 "grace point" will not count if the regrade is particularly obnoxious.
-This is really meant for the case when the regrade asks for more points but does not specify the question -- meaning that they are just whining for more points without a (stated) valid reason.
+~~However, the 1 "grace point" will not count if the regrade is particularly obnoxious.
+This is really meant for the case when the regrade asks for more points but does not specify the question -- meaning that they are just whining for more points without a (stated) valid reason.~~